Eccie-K/T-TRACKER/README.md

 **Languages used:**

-    +HTML
+    + HTML
-    +JavaScript
+    + JavaScript
-    +CSS
+    + CSS

 **BDD (Behaviour Driven Development)**

-+Functionality:
++ Functionality:
-+This application is supposed to do the following:
++ This application is supposed to do the following:
    + • Have three clearly displayed places with instructions for  users to enter values.
    + • A submit button should be there,right below the spaces for entering values.
    + • For an equilateral triangle,all sides are equal.
 Therefore, users should enter the same value in each of the three spaces provided.
 This should display the word “EQUILATERAL TRIANGLE:ALL SIDES ARE EQUAL.”